-While the use of the measurements of another experiment represents a highly economical use of resources, it does come with the possibility that either short-form or long-form content or the use of abrupt onset trails, may act as a moderator between MM and focused attention, an area for which there is currently no existing literature.
+While the use of the measurements of another experiment represents a highly economical use of resources, it does come with the possibility that either short-form or long-form content or the use of abrupt onset trails may act as a moderator between MM and focused attention, an area for which there is currently no existing literature.
 Furthermore, the number of participants will be very conservative of only 30 participants for each type of media content.
 To find differences between IMM and HMM/LMM, there would be a need for 310 participants per group or 620 in total.
-The sample size was computed using G*Power (3.1.9.7) (Faul et al., 2009), with an expected effect of 0.2, a Power of 0.8 and the Alpha-value of 0.05 (Kong et al., 2023; Van Der Schuur et al., 2015).
+The sample size was computed using G*Power (3.1.9.7) (Faul et al., 2009), with an expected effect of 0.2, a Power of 0.8 and an alpha level of 0.05 (Kong et al., 2023; Van Der Schuur et al., 2015).
 It also must be considered that even if a normal distribution can be expected, there is no foretelling how the sample will separate in their MM-Behaviour, or if they will have average MMI scores across all pertinent studies.
-Kobayashi and colleagues (2020) for example found a lower MMI mean score in their sample as prior studies.
+Kobayashi and colleagues (2020), for example, found a lower MMI mean score in their sample as prior studies.
 A better approach would be to find volunteers based on their MM-Behaviour and then test them on focused attention.